 For children, there are tragic and unpleasant experiences that have lasting impacts.
 Moreover, there are numerous situations that might affect your childhood, and can cause you trauma throughout your life.
 Here’s a look at 5 situations that might affect a child and what you can do about them.

 This is also the case if they were exposed to neglect as a child.
-A baby may not have had its needs met at a crucial time of development, which has a potential to cause issues down the line, and possibly for the rest of its life.
+A baby may not have had its needs met at a crucial time of development, which has the potential to cause issues down the line and possibly for the rest of its life.
 So if you happen to know someone in this situation, engage with domestic assault attorneys, as they are competent to handle instances of violent abuse.

 Divorce is another occurrence that can have an impact on a child.
 This is because they may not understand why their parents are divorcing and want to keep their family together.
 This might cause them to distrust adults in certain situations, or encounter problems with relationships as an adult.
 Additionally, a child might start to act out at home and school because they have lost trust in some of the adults that they care about.

 Something else that may greatly affect a child is a natural disaster.
 Unfortunately, extreme weather conditions cannot be avoided.
 If your offspring lives through a storm where they lose their possessions, their home, or they witnessed something disturbing, this is something that could take time to process.

 A child may start to be afraid whenever it starts to rain, or they hear about natural disasters in other countries.
 The COVID pandemic may also cause a child to have anxiety, since it has altered so many aspects of life.

 A child might be affected when they suffer a loss as well.
 This may be a beloved grandfather or a pet.
 Either way, they may experience grief which can be difficult for them to work through.
 Depending on their age, they may not have a grasp on what death is and why it occurs, which can trouble them in different ways.